runziggurat/algorand/README.md

 ### Run performance tests

-Consult the [Performance Tests readme](PERF.md) for a detailed description of how to run these tests.
+Consult the [performance tests readme](PERF.md) for details on running these tests.

 ## Test Status